brightigiemokha/django_todo/README.md

 - To my most amazing Coach/co-student Tomislav_5P. i am not sure what to say to you for always making yourself available to answer and see me succeed. you have become more of a brother that i have never met . you love and support is truly appreciated. you will always be so special to me for there is no way i will write my coding career success without you on the front page.
 - To student support (Sarah) i got fedup of using this feature but when i was able to get in contact with you , you showed me i have missed alot for not using it. i am gratful for you help and patient.
 - Student support of Code Institute, thank you for granting the project deadline extension, it was much needed and appreciated.
+-
+- Special thanks to Bojan Bakaric (co-student) whose Readme for project (FEDERAL BUREAU OF CONTROL) was used as a template for my readme. thanks alot for your support and advise.

 [Back to top ⇧]